charlie-gallagher/cpu/README.md

 hexadecimal, and `2f` as `2`, because `atoi` is used to convert numbers.
 Alphabetical hex characters may be uppercase or lowercase.

-New!
-Labels are now supported, and you can add up to 20 of them.
-The label array is printed at startup so you can troubleshoot if anything goes wrong.
-Labels are most useful for subroutines and jumping to the start of the program.
+You can add up to 20 labels per file.
+I can't imagine you being able to use many more than this when you only have 256 bytes of memory.
+The array of labels is printed at startup so you can troubleshoot if anything goes wrong.
+Labels are most useful for subroutines, jumping to the start of the program, and defining variables.
 See `test/subroutine_test.txt` for an example.
 Labels are processed before the instructions, so they can be used before they are defined.

 ```
 JMP